Edit the firmware

 Building the firmware¶

 To build the SmartCitizen Kit firmware you need a computer with platformio installed.
 You don't need the full IDE installation (Atom or VSCode).
-You can follow this instructions to install only the console version.
+You can follow these instructions to install only the console version.
 See below if you don't have python yet (or you don't know it's ok).

 For bootloader upload you also need OpenOCD somewhere in your PATH (more advanced).